nais/doc/old/nais-application/ingress.md

 # Ingress traffic

-Ingress traffic is traffic that is directed to your application from the internet.
+Ingress traffic is traffic that is directed to your application from the Internet.
 This is done by configuring the [`ingresses`][nais-ingress] block in your NAIS application yaml manifest with the domains you want your application to receive traffic from.

 [nais-ingress]: https://doc.nais.io/nais-application/application/#ingresses